Ayrton Senna, the king of speed

 To sum it up from 1998 to 1993 Ayrton Senna wins three times the Formula1 world championships (1998, 1990, 1991) and finishes second twice (1989, 1993)

-Despite his often controversial tactics on the track, Senna was widely respected for his incredible speed, dedication and passion for racing.
+Despite his often controversial tactics on the track, Senna was widely respected by his fellow drivers for his incredible speed, dedication and passion for racing.
 He was known for his ability to extract maximum performance from his car, especially in wet conditions, and was considered a master of the Monaco circuit, where he won six times.

 Senna’s masterpiece races